 Why do you need to know?
 It represents a major step forward for freedom, and changing attitudes towards colonialism

 In 1948, the Gold Coast, a British colony in West Africa, had been demanding independence for several years.
 A group of unarmed African ex-servicemen marched to the British governor with a petition of grievances.
 Ordered to stop, they refused, and the police opened fire.
-Nationalist Kwame Nkrumah formed the Convention People’s Party (CPP) the next year, and the strikes and protests they encouraged remained peaceful but paralysed the country, and Britain agreed to elections in 1951.
-The CPP won 35 out of the 38 seats, and the Gold Coast was moved rapidly towards independence which was proclaimed in 1957 with Kwame Nkrumah becoming prime minister of the nation of Ghana.
+Nationalist Kwame Nkrumah formed the Convention People’s Party (CPP) the next year, and the strikes and protests they encouraged remained peaceful but paralyzed the country, and Britain agreed to elections in 1951.
+The CPP won 35 out of the 38 seats, and the Gold Coast was moved rapidly towards independence, which was proclaimed in 1957.
+Kwame Nkrumah became prime minister of the nation of Ghana.

 Where?
 Baghdad, Iraq